Home

 What is generative artificial intelligence?

 • Collective term: Generative artificial intelligence is a collective term for various models that can produce text, images, videos, and more, based on some given input data.
 ChatGPT is one of many such tools that use generative AI to produce text.
 As a user, you can ask tools like ChatGPT questions and get seemingly credible answers back.
 As ChatGPT is the most used service for producing text using generative AI, it will be used as an example here.
-Other tools like Bing chat from Microsoft and Bard from Google can function similarly to ChatGPT.
+Other tools like Copilot for web from Microsoft and Bard from Google can function similarly to ChatGPT.

 • Needs to be trained: For generative AI to be able to produce content, it first needs to be trained.
 This training takes place by feeding the model and teaching it on data.
 During training, correlations in the data are identified, and it is these correlations that allow the model to produce content that is perceived as innovative or original.